In Cannes, 'Basic Instinct' filmmaker decries puritanism about sex

-CANNES, France, July 10 (Reuters) - "Basic Instinct" director Paul Verhoeven, fresh from presenting sexually-charged church satire "Benedetta" in Cannes, said on Saturday he was stunned by what he called increasingly puritanical attitudes towards sex and nudity in movies.
+CANNES, France (Reuters) - “Basic Instinct” director Paul Verhoeven, fresh from presenting sexually-charged church satire “Benedetta” in Cannes, said on Saturday he was stunned by what he called increasingly puritanical attitudes towards sex and nudity in movies.

 In “Benedetta”, which is competing for awards at the French film festival, Verhoeven depicts the lesbian relationship between two nuns in the 17th century, based on a true story dug up by a historian.